urbit/urbit.org-reloaded/content/docs/arvo/dill/dill.md

 ## Kernelspace

 For technical reasons, Dill performs a handful of system tasks related to booting a ship and some memory operations.
-Aside from those, other Vanes mostly just pass Dill [tasks](/docs/arvo/dill/tasks) to print error messages and the like in the terminal.
+Aside from those, other Vanes mostly just pass Dill [tasks](/docs/arvo/dill/tasks) to print error messages and the like to the terminal.

 ## Userspace